 These perks help children like yours feel more motivated, confident and positive when it comes to math practice.
 It's a win-win — your child loves learning math, and you get more insights into their progress.

-All of Prodigy's parent features are included at no extra cost when you purchase a Premium Membership for your child!
+All of Prodigy's parent features are included when you purchase a Premium Membership for your child!